Skip to main content

 • In running text, use abbreviations, not postal codes.

-• state abbreviations for lists, tables, congressmember IDs:
+• state abbreviations for lists, tables, congress-member IDs:

 Ala.
 Fla.
 La.
 N.C.
-Ohio Texas
+Ohio Tenn.

 Alaska Ga.
 Maine N.D.
 Okla.
 Utah